Code-Institute-Submissions/justus-ai-swahili_bob_tattoo_v1_AprResub/README.md

 # SWAHILI BOB TATTOO
 View the project live here : https://swahili-bob-tattoo.herokuapp.com/

-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers and existing customers.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers and existing customers.
 Below is a screenshot of thewe bsite on full screen and on mobile size screen-
 ![image](https://user-images.githubusercontent.com/83753891/159144327-9898e118-ee4b-43c1-aa3b-b07a5f48c160.png
 On the smaller screens , with the hamburger icon, a user can further click o the icons for a dropdown of the same same cons as the navbar and all the infrmation pushed down to reveal furthr categories of the of the products.
 ![image](https://user-images.githubusercontent.com/83753891/159144787-7769bf31-ed42-4dc1-b32a-1bc6a79ff5a6.png)

 ##  User Experience (UX)
 ### User stories
 First Time Visitor Goals
-As a First Time Visitor,should be immediately be able to see that the webste services are not just limited to tattoos.Thw use of th words all products , gives a sense of there is more than what wha the name suggests.
+As a First Time Visitor,should be immediately be able to see that the website services are not just limited to tattoos.The use of the words all products , gives a sense that there is more  prodcuts than the name suggests.
 As a First Time Visitor, I want the user to be  able to easily navigate throughout the site to find content.this is with the help of the search box at the top of the page, with the use of the friedly name shirt in my search box, all products with the name shirt in it shop up in the list so the user can have avsiual on which of these items amonst my collection , they would prefer:
 ![image](https://user-images.githubusercontent.com/83753891/159145854-3192dd03-ebb2-45a8-8ba8-0eb486ca7796.png)
 an addtion to the feaures, is the ability to choose items according to their sizes ,in ascending , descending of price and according to the value of the stars :